 “American haiku" has come about through the endeavoring of countless fascinated (and fascinating) poets to find a closer English approximation of the Japanese Haiku, not only for purposes of precise translation but for the [exactness of feeling] a haiku demonstrates.
 (Note: English is an analytic language while Japanese is synthetic, spec. agglutinative.
 The [gap] is less about problems with meaning than it is about uncertainties in formal language theory and the fact that English syllables are “heavier" than Japanese syllables.
 But here the amateur philology ends.)

 While haiku is of course firmly rooted in the contemplative soil of Japanese life and language, it would be imprecise to trace the lune—or “short-form” American poetics at large—back to the Japanese way.
 The country known today as the United States of America has been a space of spiritual expansion for millions of years.
 In the same breath, the American haiku owes much of its growth to the sail-and-settle cultural consistency of the North American continent.
 To summarize, we can turn with at least a modicum of responsibility to Gertrude Stein:

 “In the United States there is more space where nobody is than where anybody is.
 This is what makes America what it is.”₁

 And despite all manners of national development, the idea retains a certain veracity.
-People—from the very earliest of Native Americans to contemporary American haiku masters—have responded to such seemingly endless environmental plenitude (above and below) by humbling themselves to the great surrounding power(s).
+People—from the very earliest indigenous peoples to contemporary American citizens—have responded to such seemingly endless environmental plenitude (above and below) by humbling themselves to the great surrounding power(s).
 Lorine Niedecker’s poem “Poet’s Work” strikes such a balance in uniquely contemporary American terms.₂

 In poetry, our “attention” is manifest in form after form, approach after approach to feeling and understanding.
 There is haiku and there is the elfchen (“little eleven"), an eleven word form of German origin (five lines: one word, two words, three words, four words, one word).
 And of course there are the fragments of Ancient Greek lyric poetry, especially those credited to the mysterious poet Sappho, whose transcendent impact is thoughtfully explicated by David A. Campbell: